Positive Punishment Techniques And Effects On Behavior

 Is positive punishment the right choice for your family?

-Discipline can be challenging for many parents, and finding the right balance between understanding and authority can be difficult.
+Discipline can be challenging for many parents, and finding the right balance between leniency and authority can be difficult.
 Parents and caregivers may have various strategies available to help them connect with their children while providing structure and guidance to help influence behavior.
 One parenting method called positive punishment generally refers to adding something to a situation to decrease unwanted behaviors and potentially increase certain behaviors as well.
 For example, a parent might assign their child extra chores if they fail to clean up their room when asked.
 Positive punishment typically works best when paired with positive reinforcement, and it’s generally not recommended to use positive punishment on its own.
 It can be helpful to attend parenting classes or work with a licensed therapist to determine the best parenting strategies for your family.

 What is positive punishment?